91it/CloudComparer/README.md

 Copy from [Ilyas_IT83 CloudComparer](https://github.com/ilyas-it83/CloudComparer/) and updated cloud services.

-See also the list of [contributors](https://github.com/ilyas-it83/CloudComparer/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details